MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/organize-subscriptions.md

 - Resource groups
 - Resources

-Any access or policy that's applied at one level in the hierarchy is inherited by the levels below it.
+If you apply any access or policy at one level in the hierarchy, it propagates down to the lower levels.
 A resource owner or subscription owner can't alter an inherited policy.
 This limitation helps improve governance.

 > [!NOTE]
-> Tag inheritance isn't yet supported, but it'll be available soon.
+> Azure doesn't support tag inheritance yet, but it'll be available soon.

-This inheritance model lets you arrange the subscriptions in your hierarchy so that each subscription follows appropriate policies and security controls.
+This inheritance model lets you arrange the subscriptions in your hierarchy, so each subscription follows appropriate policies and security controls.

 :::image type="content" source="../azure-setup-guide/media/organize-resources/scope-levels.png" alt-text="Diagram that shows the four scope levels for organizing your Azure resources.":::\
 *Figure 1: The four scope levels for organizing your Azure resources.*